ubdsgroup/outsteprepo/README.md

        -e MYSQL_PASSWORD=<password> \
        -ti o-mysql
 ```
+> Note that in some systems you might have to use `sudo docker` instead of `docker`.

-You can given any name to the image instead of `o-mysql`.
+You can given any tag to the image instead of `o-mysql`.
 ### Setting up database
 Use the [create](mysql/createdb.sql) and [populate](mysql/populatedb.sql) scripts.